What is diabetes in dogs?

 That’s why clinicians must be careful when evaluating the test results and approach the problem step by step.
 Every single clinical sign is important and following the blood sugar level and urine glucose presence to show persistent character is of utmost importance.

-Treating diabetes mellitus
+Treating diabetes mellitus in dogs

 One of the most important things in treating diabetes mellitus in dogs is initially educating the owner that the regime of life for him/her and his/her pet will forever change.
 This regime means that they will have to feed their dog with the same quantity of the same food at the same exact time every day with a constant time of application of insulin maintaining constant body physical activity.
 Pets with diabetes mellitus are chronic patients that require extra care and permanent control by the vet and their owners.